threatsimple/chartmoji/README.md

 ## customizing the charts

+The current chart colors were chosen because they work well with both light and dark themes in slack.

-If you want to change the colors of the charts, edit bin/create.py.
+However, if you want to change the colors of the charts, edit bin/create.py.
 You're looking for the lines near the top like:

 ```
 line_color = gray